wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 This guide helps you build and install Regional Node of Akraino Stack.

-There are 3 main steps involved in this installation of regional node: (1) OS install; (2) portal install; (3) preparation of installation files for Edge Node building steps of Akraino Stack.
+There are 3 main steps involved in this installation of regional node: (1) OS installation; (2) portal installation; (3) staging files on regional node.

-OS Install
++ OS Install
-•	Redfish iDRAC Bootstrapping  - Performs hardware configuration
+	1. Redfish iDRAC Bootstrapping  - Performs hardware configuration
-•	Linux OS Installation - Installs Ubuntu
+	2. Linux OS Installation - Installs Ubuntu

-Portal Install
++ Portal Install
-•	PostgreSQL DB
+	1. PostgreSQL DB
-•	Camunda Workflow and Decision Engine
+	2. Camunda Workflow and Decision Engine
-•	Akraino Web Portal
+	3. Akraino Web Portal
-•	LDAP configuration - Not sure that  we use ldap...
-I didn’t see a docker container for it.
-Narender or the portal team would need to clarify.
+	4. LDAP configuration

-These components are staged on the Regional controller so they are available once a site is built:
++ Components staged on the Regional controller, so they are available once a site is built:
-•	Tempest
-•	Yaml builds
-•	ONAP
-•	Sample VNFs

-There are 3 parts of components involved in this installation of regional node.

-1) Redfish iDRAC Bootstrapping

-2) Camunda Workflow and Decision Engine

-3) Linux OS Installation

-4) OpenStack-Ocata

-5) PostgreSQL DB

-6) LDAP configuration

-It also downloads portal files:

-7) Tempest
+	1. Tempest

-8) Yaml builds
+	2. Yaml builds

-9) ONAP
+	3. ONAP

-10) Sample VNFs
+	4. Sample VNFs

-11) Airship in a bottle tar file

 This installation will walk you through the steps of installation of a `Bare metal server` through `Build server`.